Orckestra/orc-shared/docs/components.md

 - `offColor`: A string containing a CSS color value.
 The switch will show this color when off.

 Displays a horizontal toggle switch.
 This is a wrapper around a `<input type="checkbox" />`, so any props that work with that will also work here.
 Use `value` to set the value, not `checked`.
 If no `id` is passed, one will be generated and used.

+## TaskDetailsModal

+- `taskId`: The id of the background task to show details for.
+- `open`: Whether the modal is shown.
+- `closeModal`: Called when the modal is closed.

+Shows a modal with a background task's status and log output (loaded/polled via `getTaskInfo`/`getTaskLog` every 10 seconds until the task reaches a terminal status), built on the MUI `Modal`.

 ## Text